JoshCobra/Front-End-Developer/Stage-12/data-structures.md

 ```

 ## Objects
-Objects are collections of key-value pairs.
+Objects are collections of key-value pairs like dictionaries in Python.

 ```javascript
 let person = {